 The real tragedy here, beyond Winehouse’s early death, is the fact that it was all so unnecessary.
 She was suffering from real mental-health problems that required a skilled treatment method to manage.
 But she was wrapped up in the sky-high world of superstardom and didn’t have time to slow down.
 And as her dependencies worsened, it became increasingly clear that Winehouse had bipolar disorder.
 This disease and addiction often go hand-in-hand for a multitude of reasons.

 And while Winehouse is far from the first person to fall into this cycle, her example is particularly illustrative because it was so public when compared to other cases like it.
 People with bipolar disorder may fall into a destructive cycle if they try to self-medicate, as Winehouse did, by using drugs or alcohol to take the edge off of their hard-to-control mood swings.
 Sadly, the first thing that Winehouse needed was rehab, not the last.

-Bipolar Disorder is Commonly Associated With Drug Use and Dependency
+Amy Winehouse Dual Diagnosis is Commonly Associated With Drug Use and Dependency

 Individuals with bipolar disorder often suffer from a variety of symptoms that make their behavior hard to control.
 Mood swings are just a part of what makes life so difficult for people who experience severe bipolar disorder.
 For example, people with bipolar disorder may experience:

 - High moods during which they feel capable of taking over the world